pryv/dev-site/source/getting-started.md

 ![Access distribution for Tom](/assets/images/getting-started/access_tom.png)

-This will be translated into the creation of a new read access on the stream `bloodOxygenation`:
+This will be translated into the creation of a new read access on the stream `bloodOxygenation`(see [create.accesses](https://api.pryv.com/reference/#create-access)):

 ```json
 {